epbarger/epbarger.github.io/_posts/2021-12-31-endless-archery-3-years.md

 ### iPad Support

 Just over a year after releasing the game, I released update 1.3, which added iPad support.
 This was a fairly large project!
-Though the game already had _some_ support for different screen sizes (having to support the legacy 16:9 and the newer 19:9 screen ratios), I still had to spend lots of time improving the scaling support so that the vertical size of the terrain could be scaled without affecting the physics.
-Thankfully I had used constants for screen width and height in the game, so it was mostly a matter of tripling checking the use of the constants in the rendering and physics systems, and adapting the menu to make use of the extra space afforded by a 4:3 ratio screen.
+Though the game already had _some_ support for different screen ratios (supporting both the older 16:9 iPhone screens and the newer 19:9 screens), I still had to spend lots of time improving the scaling support so that the vertical size of the terrain could be scaled without affecting the physics.
+Thankfully I had used constants for screen width and height in the game, so it was mostly a matter of tripling checking the use of the constants in the rendering and physics systems, and adapting the menu to make use of the extra space afforded by 4:3 ratio iPad screen.

 ### New Themes

 Over the three years, I've added two new "themes" to the game - a beach theme, and a moon theme.
 Creating a new theme in Endless Archery means new art assets need to be created, new terrain colors picked, and new bonus effects added.

-The moon level has reduced arrow movement speed (to simulate reduced gravity without altering the gameplay physics), and a custom random star field background, with orbiting Earth in the background.
+The moon level has reduced arrow movement speed (to simulate reduced gravity without altering the gameplay physics), and a randomly generated star field background, with orbiting Earth in the background.

 <div class='image-container'>
 [![Endless Archery Moon Theme](/assets/ea_moon.jpg)](/assets/ea_moon.jpg)